PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setUserId().rst

 setUserId()
 ===========

-The **setUserId()** method sets a user ID for a user.
-It can be the same user ID as in your CMS, CRM or sales system.
-The user ID helps to identify a visitor across devices.
+The **setUserId()** method sets the user ID for a specific user.
+It can be the same identifier as in your CMS, CRM or sales system.
+The user ID helps to recognize the user across devices.

 Syntax
 ------